pyTooling/pyTooling/doc/Common/Licensing.rst

 Licensing
 #########

-The :py:mod:`pyTooling.Licensing` package provides auxiliary classes to represent commonly known licenses and mappings of their names, because some tools use differing names for the same license.
+The :mod:`pyTooling.Licensing` package provides auxiliary classes to represent commonly known licenses and mappings of their names, because some tools use differing names for the same license.

 .. contents:: Table of Contents